antimof/UxPlay/README.md

 memory leaks, at least in modern Linux; if for any reason you don't want this fix, comment out the line in CMakeLists.txt that activates it when uxplay is compiled.)

+10. Allow choice (with -vs option) of the videosink that ends the GStreamer pipline.

 # Disclaimer